Jesse Cromwell

 Biography

-Dr. Cromwell’s research and teaching interests encompass colonial Latin American history as well as the histories of the Caribbean, and the Atlantic world.
+His research and teaching interests encompass colonial Latin American history as well as the histories of the Caribbean, and the Atlantic world.
 He has been fascinated throughout his career by the contradictions between political and human geographies.
 In general, he focuses on how mobile individuals adjacent to the massive plantation complexes of the Atlantic world knit together imperial and inter-imperial economies, communication and settlement networks, and even foodways within the reorganizational framework of the Bourbon Reforms.

-He is currently at work on two projects.
+Dr. Cromwell is currently at work on two projects.
 The first is a study focusing on the migration of families from the Canary Islands to the Spanish circum-Caribbean in the latter half of the eighteenth century.
 As Crown-supported colonizers, they took up residence in territories such as Venezuela, Cuba, Santo Domingo, Puerto Rico, Louisiana, Texas, and Florida.
 Records of this mobile, transatlantic population underscore the limits of militarization, social and economic reform, and socioracial perception in Bourbon Spanish America and the Atlantic World.
 The second project is a broad history of alcohol and cultures of drinking in the Spanish Caribbean.

 Publications